ConsenSysMesh/india-training/June-24/truffle-uport/README.md

 `npm install`

-# Deploy
+# Configure and Deploy

+Before trying to deploy the contracts, you will need to configure your wallet and password in the config file `truffle.js`.
+Also, make sure you have in your `truffle.js` the network where you're going to deploy your contracts to.

-To deploy the contracts to the network, first make sure Ganache is running, then run
+To deploy the contracts to the network just run:

 `truffle migrate`